-Professional school counselors are certified/licensed educators with a minimum of a Master’s degree in school counseling making them uniquely qualified to address students’ cognitive, socio-emotional and career development needs by implementing a comprehensive school counseling program.
-As a professional school counselor, Ms. Ordonez works with students on an individual basis, in small groups, and provide guidance in their classrooms.
+Professional school counselors are certified/licensed educators with a minimum of a Master’s degree in school counseling, making them uniquely qualified to address students’ cognitive, socio-emotional and career development needs by implementing a comprehensive school counseling program.
+As a professional school counselor, they work with students on an individual basis, in small groups, and provide guidance in their classrooms.
 The focus of the counseling program is to promote academic success, career awareness, and personal/social skills.
-Other services include crisis intervention, conflict resolution, effective communication skills, character education, and coordinate referrals to school and community agencies.
+Other services include crisis intervention, conflict resolution, effective communication skills, character education, and coordinating referrals to school and community agencies.

 School Social Worker is a specialized area of practice within the broad field of the social work profession.
 School Social Workers have the knowledge and training specific to the needs of children in the public school system.
 One of the primary roles of the school social worker is to serve as the liaison between the home, the school, and community.
-Mrs. Sykes provides services to strengthen and facilitate the educational process by identifying, modifying and removing barriers to learning while promoting wellness and student success.
+Our school social workers provide services to strengthen and facilitate the educational process by identifying, modifying and removing barriers to learning while promoting wellness and student success.

 School Psychologist– Dr. Aisha Wilson